guness/node-xcs/README.md

 Notes on XCS
 ============
+* The library still being working on it, so there may be serious problems, use it at your own risk.
 * No events are emitted from XCS or this library when a device new registers: you'll have to send a message from the device and process it yourself
-* This library doesn't have functions (yet) to create user notifications (https://developer.android.com/google/gcm/notifications.html).
-However, if you implement this yourself, you'll be able to send to a user group by passing the `notification_key_name` as a `device_id` for `xcs.send`.
 * Occasionally, GCM performs load balancing, so the connection is sometimes restarted.
 This library handles this transparently, and your messages will be queued in these situations.
-* This library auto sends acks for receipts of sent messages, however google side receipts are not fully reliable
+* This library auto sends acks for receipts of sent messages, however google side receipt reporting is not reliable.

 Disclaimer
 -----------